Fees & FAQs

 In some cases a combination of medication and therapy is the right course of action.
 Working with your medical doctor you can determine what’s best for you.
 It is well established that the long-term solution to mental and emotional problems and the pain they cause cannot be solved solely by medication.
 Instead of just treating the symptom, therapy addresses the cause of our distress and the behavior patterns that curb our progress.
 You can best achieve sustainable growth and a greater sense of well-being with an integrative approach to wellness.

 This is one of the most frequently asked questions about therapy.
 And the answer is yes, of course the sessions are confidential!
 Therapy is best experienced in an atmosphere of trust.
 Thus, all treatment services are strictly confidential and may not be revealed to anyone without your written permission, except where disclosure is required by law.
 Legal exceptions to confidentiality are put in place to protect your safety and the safety of others.
 Limits to the privilege of confidentiality include: suspected abuse/neglect of a child or elderly person, if I believe you are in danger of harming yourself or another person, if a valid court order is issued, or when otherwise required by the law.

-You can contact me, send me an email, or give me a call at (585) 615-6985.
+You can contact me, email me, or call me at (585) 615-6985.
 If I am not available at the moment you phone, please know that your call is very important to me!
-I check calls and emails frequently, so if you leave your contact information, I will get back to you as soon as possible (usually within one business day).
+I check calls and emails frequently, so if you leave your contact information, I will get back to you as soon as possible (usually within 1-2 business days).